 What Is The New Solar Homes Partnership?

-New Solar Homes Partnership Guidebook - Sixth Edition
+New Solar Homes Partnership Guidebook - Seventh Edition

 The California Energy Commission's New Solar Homes Partnership (NSHP) is part of the comprehensive statewide solar program, known as the California Solar Initiative.
 The NSHP provides financial incentives and other support to home builders, encouraging the construction of new, energy efficient solar homes that save homeowners money on their electric bills and protect the environment.